khulnasoft/BugVault/docs/developer/DEVELOP.md

 RH_CERT_URL="https://foo.bar"

 # enable Bugzilla backwards sync to propagate writes to Bugzilla
-# otherwise all the writes are performed only locally in OSIDB
+# otherwise all the writes are performed only locally in BUGVAULT
 BBSYNC_SYNC_TO_BZ=1
 # enable Bugzilla backwards sync of the flaws
 BBSYNC_SYNC_FLAWS_TO_BZ=1